substack/pushover/README.markdown

 # events

-## repos.on('push', function (repo, commit, branch, res) { ... }
+## repos.on('push', function (repo, res) { ... }

 Emitted when somebody does a `git push` to the repo.

-res is Stream from connect, which can be used to write custom messages with pushover.writeStream(string, res).
+repo is object with name, commit, branch

-You must end this stream with pushover.closeStream()
+res can be used to write custom messages with res.write(string), res.error(string), res.end(string|undefined), but only if you enabled this with opts.write_messages.

 # install

 With [npm](http://npmjs.org) do: